Protosec-Research/AutoGDB/README.md

 * `YOUR_SERVER_PORT` : Port for this server

 ## ChatGPT with gdb
-Run `chat.py`, chat with you own AutoGDB!
+Run `chat.py`, and chat with your own AutoGDB!
 ```
 python3 chat.py
 ```

 ![Alt text](imgs/cli_shot.png)

-If you want to develop on our project, checkout our wonderful and written-with-heart `autogdb_demo.py`, it explain everything! run it by Run it by `python3 autogpt_demo.py`
+If you want to develop our project, check out our wonderful and written-with-heart `autogdb_demo.py`, it explains everything! run it by `python3 autogpt_demo.py`

-**In gdb, make sure to first run the program and Ctrl-C to stop, then enters the autogdb command**
+**In gdb, make sure first to run the program and Ctrl-C to stop, then enter the autogdb command**